tulasidamarla/tdd/README.md

 JUnit core contructs
 --------------------
 Junit classes are standard java classes.
-Here are the core constructs from org.junit package.
+Here are the core constructs from org.junit package.<br>
 1)@Test --> Test classes are marked with @Test annotation.
 This annotation informs the framework of the methods in the testing class that will execute methods on that Class-Under-Test and perform verification.
 This allows the test runner program to coordinate execution and display the pass/fail indicator for each of the tests.

 2)Verification Methods --> Verification is handled in the test method directly or indirectly.
-Junit provides two general approaches for performing these verifications.
+Junit provides two general approaches for performing these verifications.<br>
-	a) org.junit.Assert --> This class contains a set of static methods which trigger the test to fail when resulting evaluations returns false. b)HamcrestMatcherAssert --> It is an additional library providing extensions to Junit's assertion mechanism.
+	a) org.junit.Assert --> This class contains a set of static methods which trigger the test to fail when resulting evaluations returns false.<br>
+	b)HamcrestMatcherAssert --> It is an additional library providing extensions to Junit's assertion mechanism.
 This provides an alternative for declaring assertions that are more readable.
 For ex,

 		//JUnit